US Capitol panel subpoenas Trump counsel

 Mr Cipollone could not be reached immediately for comment.

-Cassidy Hutchinson, an aide to Trump’s White House Chief of Staff Mark Meadows, told the committee on Tuesday that Mr Trump wanted to leave the rally for the Capitol and that he grabbed the steering wheel of the presidential SUV when he learned the Secret Service would not drive him to the Capitol, where thousands of his supporters rioted.
+Cassidy Hutchinson, an aide to Mr Trump’s White House chief of staff Mark Meadows, told the committee on Tuesday that Mr Trump wanted to leave the rally for the Capitol and that he grabbed the steering wheel of the presidential limousine when he learned the Secret Service would not drive him to there, where thousands of his supporters were rioting.

 “‘We need to make sure that this doesn’t happen, this would be a really terrible idea for us.
-We have serious legal concerns if we go up to the Capitol that day,'” Mr Cipollone said, Ms Hutchinson testified.
+We have serious legal concerns if we go up to the Capitol that day,'” Mr Cipollone said, according to Ms Hutchinson’s testimony.

-US media outlets, citing Secret Service sources, said the head of Mr Trump’s security detail, Robert Engel, and the driver of the car were prepared to challenge Hutchinson’s testimony that Trump had tried to grab the steering wheel.
+US media outlets, citing Secret Service sources, said the head of Mr Trump’s security detail, Robert Engel, and the car’s driver were prepared to challenge Ms Hutchinson’s testimony that Mr Trump had tried to grab the steering wheel.

 An aide to the US House of Representatives committee declined to answer questions about whether it already had interviewed Secret Service agents or other officials with firsthand knowledge of the incident Ms Hutchinson described.